Medical Translation for DHA License | DataFlow

 Languages Requiring Translation

-If your medical degree is from an institution that issues certificates in the local language, you'll need translation even if the institution also offers English documentation.
-Translate what you have; don't wait for alternate versions.
+If your medical degree is from an institution that issues certificates in the local language, translation is required.
+This applies even if the institution also offers English documentation.
+Translate what you have; don’t wait for alternate versions.

 DHA vs DOH vs MOH: Which Authority?